ccsmed1/docs.kaiko.com/source/index.html.md

 }
 ```

 This endpoint retrieves the most recent trades for an asset pair on a specific exchange.
 By default returns the 1000 most recent trades.
 This endpoint does not support pagination.
 Trades are sorted by time, descendingly.
+Note that `taker_side_sell` can be null in the cases where this information was not available at collection.

 ### HTTP Request